Hluhluwe Imfolozi Game Reserve History & Info

 Established in 1895 Hluhluwe – Imfolozi Park is the oldest park in all of Africa.
 In addition, it was formerly the private hunting reserve of the Zulu King Shaka-Zulu.
 The Zulu are a Bantu people with a current population of about 10,000,000.

 The Zulu mostly live in KwaZulu-Natal province in South Africa.
 The Zulu formed a powerful state in Africa in 1818 under the leadership of King Shaka until they came into conflict with the British colonists in 1878.
 After some initial battleground success, the British soon gained the upper hand over the Zulu and they were defeated in 1879.

 The Zulu Kingdom was subsequently separated into 13 sub kingdoms by the British.
 As a result there was a tremendous amount of infighting among the Zulu.
 The Zulu never regained their former prominence in Africa.
 After the withdrawal of the British the Zulu again remained subdued under Apartheid.
 It stayed that way until South Africa came under self rule in 1994.

-Africa’s Big 5 at Hluhluwe – Imfolozi Park
+Big 5 at Hluhluwe – Imfolozi Game Reserve Park

-One of Hluhluwe – Imfolozi Park’s main attractions is the white rhino.
+One of Hluhluwe Umfolozi safaris main attractions is the white rhino.
+I saw a lot of white rhinos in the Imfolozi Game Reserve but none at Hluhluwe.
 These animals number about 1000 and I found them many times inside the park.

 The white rhino is similar to the black rhino however, they do have some significant differences.
 The black rhino has a pointed upper lip for eating tree fruit and shrubs.The black rhino also has a more narrow mouth.
 The white rhino has a much broader mouth because it grazes on grass as its primary food source.
 The white rhino has a longer and more narrow front horn and its hips are slightly lower to the ground then its shoulders.